SaravanakumarJN/Greenhouse---Manganese/README.md

 * JS DOM (Basic JavaScript).

 ## About Greenhouse
-Greenhouse is a service provider who provides software for enabling an effective and a smoother Hirindg process.
+Greenhouse is a service provider who provides software for enabling an effective and a smoother Hiring process.

 ## Screenshots of our work
 ![Landing page](rm_pic/landing_page.png)